Elftain/elftain.github.io/_posts/2025-08-18-applied-data-science-project.md

 Our Team Business goal is to develop a data-driven solution that identifies early warning signs and key contributing factors of mental health challenges among adults, with the aim of enabling timely intervention and reducing the risk of long-term mental health deterioration.

-I will be focusing on analysing social media posts to detect early signs of mental distress (e.g. anxiety, suicidal).
+This project will be focusing on analysing social media posts to detect early signs of mental distress (e.g. anxiety, suicidal).
 ## Work Accomplished
 Below is a brief overview of the work done.
 Dataset is provided in the link below this page.